cliffparnitzky/BackendMemberGroupsDisplayer/README.md

 Contao Extension: BackendMemberGroupsDisplayer
 ==============================================

-Show member groups at members and pages in backend (to get a better overview of granted rights).
+Show member groups at articles, calendars, members, news archives and pages in backend (to get a better overview of granted rights).

 Installation